 Who has an old cookie tin laying around their house?
 Especially an older one, that once helt sweet treats, but has a cheesy and outdated print on them?

 If you don’t have one on hand, then you can enter any thrift store and usually find a boatload of old Christmas cookie tins for dirt cheap.

 I decided to give these cookie tins that I found at a thrift store a make-over – and give them new life!

-Cookie tins – various sizes and shapes
+- Cookie or gift tin – various sizes and shapes

-I put on about 3 coats of spray paint on all of the tops and bottoms of the cookie tins.
-Its much better to put on multiple thin coats rather than one thick coat of spray paint.
+It’s much better to put on multiple thin coats rather than one thick coat of spray paint.
 Thick coats will drip and ruin the finish of the new color.

 To be sure the tape lasts a long time, I’d suggest spray painting the tins again at this stage with clear varnish.

 Now you can top it off with one of these cute magnetic flowers that you can get over at my handmade Amazon shop HERE made out of hemp twine!
 These are an adorable topper to your cookie tin.
 Whomever receives your gift can either re-gift the flower magnet again – or just use it on their fridge!

 Or GO HERE and get these free printable Christmas ornaments!
 Print off the image and surround it with stained Popsicle sticks for easy ornaments that can be used as toppers on these up-cycled cookie tines!

 I absolutely just love how these custom cookie tins turned out!!!